-Part II started on the day Koufax’s battery mate, catcher Norm Sherry, decided to take a look at the beleaguered pitcher’s delivery.
-He gives Koufax two tips: One, alter your windup so you can see the strike zone; two, don’t pitch to make hitters miss, but to make them hit it.
+Part II starts on the day Koufax’s battery mate, catcher Norm Sherry, decides to take a look at the beleaguered pitcher’s delivery.
+He gave Koufax two tips: One, alter your windup so you can see the strike zone; two, don’t pitch to make hitters miss, but to make them hit it.
 At the same time, Koufax had mastered a devastating curve ball that could bend up to two feet in any direction.

 In 1963, Koufax’s level of success reached the stratosphere—where it would stay for the balance of his career.
-He won 25 games against just five losses, blanking his opponents 11 timesAmong Koufax’s 11 shutouts was his second career no-hitter, on May 11 against the Giants.—eclipsing the nine shutouts he had accumulated in his whole career to date.
+He won 25 games against just five losses, blanking his opponents 11 times—eclipsing the nine shutouts he had accumulated in his whole career to date.
 Over a prodigious 311 innings, Koufax struck out 306—breaking the NL record he himself had set two years earlier—while walking only 58.
 Batters hit just .189 against him with a .230 on-base percentage; both figures were the best the NL had seen since the days of Christy Mathewson.

 Inspired, the rest of the Los Angeles staff banded with Koufax to deliver a 2.85 team ERA that was the NL’s best.
 Chief among Koufax’s partners was Don Drysdale, won who 19 games of his own with a 2.63 ERA (somehow, he lost 17); and reliever Ron Perranoski, who recorded a 16-3 record with 21 saves and a sparkling 1.67 ERA.

 The Dodgers’ second NL pennant in Los Angeles didn’t come easily, surviving a late rush from a St. Louis Cardinals squad that won 19 of 20 into September and at one point closed the Dodgers’ lead to a single game.
-Finishing six back of Los Angeles, the Cardinals could not provide the perfect send-off for Stan MusialMusial batted .255 but did provide 12 home runs and 58 RBIs in only 337 at-bats., who at 42 was preparing for retirement and, after 17 years of postseason absence, barely missed one last crack at a World Series.
+Finishing six back of Los Angeles, the Cardinals could not provide the perfect send-off for Stan Musial, who at 42 was preparing for retirement and, after 17 years of postseason absence, barely missed one last crack at a World Series.